 As a result, your symptoms may go beyond the flu-like ones noted by most people – including headaches, diarrhea, high temperature, and more – and may become very dangerous.
 For example, you may suddenly find it much harder to breathe and struggle to get healthy oxygen levels.
 Even worse, you could end up developing pneumonia.
 Pneumonia will cause your lungs to fluid and put you in a hazardous health situation.
 Thankfully, there are ways that you can boost your immune system to regain your ability to fight this dangerous disease.

 If you believe that substance abuse has left you open to Covid-19, you may want to get to a rehab center right away.
 These professionals can nurse you back to health and boost your immune system in many ways.
 You can also take the steps below to ensure that you get the best possible recovery:

 - Stop doing drugs – The sooner you quit, the quicker your body can recover

 - Eat healthy foods – If you’ve neglected your nutritional health, eat fruits and vegetables to enhance your immune system

 - Start exercising – By working out and losing weight, you can strengthen your immune system and make it easier to fight off disease

 - Quit smoking and drinking – If nicotine and alcohol are frequent additions to your drug use, you need to drop both habits ASAP

 - Regularly wash your hands – Make sure to disinfect your hands as much as possible to avoid spreading diseases

-All of these simple steps should help to make addiction and your physical health an easier battle for you to win.
+These simple steps should help make addiction and your physical health an easier battle for you to win.
 Just make sure to pay careful attention to your overall health.
 You also need to be willing to work with your rehab specialists.
 This will ensure that you get the best chances of beating Covid-19.
 Then, you can get back to living a healthy life once the pandemic is over.
 Contact Crestview Recovery at 866.262.0531 today.